dogweather/forkful/content/en/java/strings/removing-quotes-from-a-string.md

 weight: 9
 ---

-## What & Why?
-Removing quotes from a string means stripping out any quotation marks—single (' '), double (" "), or both—from the text data.
-Programmers do it to sanitize inputs, prepare data for storage, or simplify parsing tasks where quotes are unnecessary and potentially problematic.

 ## How to:
 Let's yank those pesky quotes out of our text.
 We'll use `replace()` method for the quick fixes and regex for the tough nuts to crack.